emscripten-core/emscripten/site/source/docs/debugging/CyberDWARF.rst

 Building
 ========

 To add CyberDWARF support to a build, pass ``-s CYBERDWARF=1`` to ``emcc``.
-This generates a ``.cd`` file containing type information for debugging and adds a debugging toolkit to the output Javascript.
+This generates a ``.cd`` file containing type information for debugging and adds a debugging toolkit to the output JavaScript.

 Using
 =====

-The CyberDWARF debugger is designed to be used from the Javascript devtool console available in most modern browsers.
+The CyberDWARF debugger is designed to be used from the JavaScript devtool console available in most modern browsers.

 Heap Pretty Printer
 -------------------

-This small example will show how to use CyberDWARF to visualize a simple struct
+This small example will show how to use CyberDWARF to visualize a simple struct.

 .. code-block:: cpp